 - The INSARAG Guidelines outline in great detail definitions, purposes, who is to carry out what and when, INSARAG tools, and outputs of ASR levels.
 These details can be considered as a useful training tool to gain insight of options to undertake during that ASR level.
-However, every disaster will be different, therefore UCC staff and other coordinators will have to decide how and when to deploy wide area search, work-site assessment, rapid and full search and rescue.
-Teams need to have more flexibility in their training and in order to develop skills in being adaptable to the different situations on the ground. - The ASR2 in the INSARAG guidelines are very detailed.
-There may be situations where the UCC/SCC want to send teams into the field to collect specific information, to send teams on a recce. - USAR coordination training must include a large variety of different scenarios, such as regarding numbers of buildings collapsed, number of buildings of a given triage category, the activities pre-performed by LEMA, and other varieties of a situation, for teams to develop coordination skills. - UCC staff need to be trained to direct teams towards different levels of information collection based on the needs on the ground, and in support of LEMA leading the response.
-Teams need to be trained on receiving assignments that are adapted from the details in the INSARAG Guidelines - Teams need to be able be more flexible, for example to change the structure of their teams.
+However, every disaster will be different, therefore UCC staff and other coordinators will have to decide how and when to deploy wide area search, work-site assessment, rapid and full search and rescue. - The ASR2 description in the INSARAG guidelines is very detailed.
+There may be situations where the UCC/SCC simply wants to send teams into the field to collect specific information. - USAR coordination training must include a large variety of different scenarios, such as different numbers of collapsed buildings, number of buildings of a given triage category, the activities pre-performed by LEMA, and other varieties of a situation, for teams to develop coordination skills. - UCC staff members need to be trained to direct teams towards different levels of information collection based on the needs on the ground, and in support of LEMA leading the response. - Teams need to be trained on receiving assignments that are adapted from the details in the INSARAG Guidelines - Teams need to create more flexibility in their training in order to develop skills in being adaptable to the different situations on the ground.
+For example, to change the structure of their teams.
 For example, teams may need to be able to split their units into smaller assessment teams in order to cover the assessments faster and find a greater number of potential live recue sites faster.
-This brings up questions: - Are teams structured, trained, and tested in the IEC/R so rigidly, so they have difficulty thinking out of the box? - Do all assignments fit into the detailed descriptions of ASR1-4? - Are financial resources required to create flexibility, like splitting up their teams in small units? - O Do all teams have these financial resources, and if not, is it OK that some teams are more flexible than others?
+This brings up questions: - Are teams structured, trained, and tested in the IEC/R so rigidly, so they have difficulty thinking out of the box? - Do all assignments fit into the detailed descriptions of ASR1-4? - o Are financial resources needed to create such flexibility, like splitting up teams in small units? - Do all teams have these financial resources, and if not, is it OK that some teams are more flexible than others?